ehsannorouzi20/OrchidPharmed.Core.HiringTask/README.md

-# OrchidPharmed.HiringTask ASP.NET Core WebApi Sample with Versioning & Swagger
+# OrchidPharmed.HiringTask ASP.NET Core WebApi with Versioning & Swagger
-In this repository I want to give a plain about OrchidPharmed Hiring Task has implemented with ASP.NET Core.
+In this repository I want to give a plain about OrchidPharmed Hiring Task has implemented with ASP.NET Core WebApi.

 This repository contains a controller which is dealing with Projects.
 You can GET/POST/PUT and DELETE them.